 Primogeniture is almost as ubiquitous as patrilineage.
 Even at times when it was not the dominant inheritance route, the eldest child often received the largest share.
-Throughout the entirety of the Ancient Egyptian period, for example, the eldest son was either the sole heir or inherited a minimum of twice as much as his brothers.7 This system has long prevailed amongst nobility and royal lineages, often as a means of consolidating power.
-After the Norman invasion of Britain and the establishment of the feudal system, primogeniture was heavily enforced to prevent estates from being divided and diminished upon the lord's death.8 However, prior to the Norman invasion, many Anglo-Saxon kingdoms practiced the complete antithesis of primogeniture: a system then known as borough English, although scholars would now refer to it as a form of ultimogeniture.9
+Throughout the entirety of the Ancient Egyptian period, for example, the eldest son was either the sole heir or inherited a minimum of twice as much as his brothers.
+This system has long prevailed amongst nobility and royal lineages, often as a means of consolidating power.
+After the Norman invasion of Britain and the establishment of the feudal system, primogeniture was heavily enforced to prevent estates from being divided and diminished upon the lord's death.8 However, prior to the Norman invasion, many Anglo-Saxon kingdoms practiced the complete antithesis of primogeniture: a system then known as borough English, although scholars would now refer to it as a form of ultimogeniture.

 With the practice of ultimogeniture, the last child inherits all or the majority of the estate.
-It usually stems from the need for someone to care for the parents as they age.
-The youngest child is expected to take over the ancestral homestead and use the inherited wealth to ensure their parents spend their final years comfortably.
+It However, it was not only expansive nations usually stems from the need for someone to care that have utilized ultimogeniture.
+In Anglofor the parents as they age.
+The youngest child is Saxon Britain, the borough English system was expected to take over the ancestral homestead and use the inherited wealth to ensure their parents spend their final years comfortably.
 As such, these societies often exhibit a deep respect for the elders within the community.
 This belief often combines with an inherent sense of honor in creating your own estate.
 Older siblings are expected to venture into the world and build their own legacy, while the final child remains behind to care for their parents.